Last Updated on

 Renewal shall be allowed after payment of at least 50% of the original principal amount

 To check our total payment, we have to log in to our SSS Online Inquiry Account.
-Now go to https://www.sss.gov.ph and log in.
+Now go to https://www.sss.gov.ph, the official website of Social Security System.

 Log in to your SSS Online Account.
 Correctly enter your SSS User ID and Password then click the “Submit” button at the bottom.